viboes/std-make/doc/proposal/reflection/default_hash.md

 [Note: If the overload of `hash_value` appears after its first need or in another translation unit, the program would be already ill-formed as there is a violation of the ODR. -- end]

-[Note: Identifying this violation would require link-time checking],
+[Note: Identifying this violation would require link-time checking. -- end].

 # Design Rationale